 Digital signals, when you come right down to it, are nothing but ones and zeroes, and they can be manipulated a lot of different ways.
-You can take an image with a resolution of 1920×1080 (the resolution of most HD programs) and manipulate it so it takes 2.2 gigabits to show a second of programming, or you can tweak those numbers so it takes only about 3.6 megabits.
-I’m talking about a 90% reduction in size.
+You can take an image with a resolution of 1920×1080 (the resolution of most HD programs) and manipulate it so it takes 2.2 gigabits to show a second of programming, or you can tweak those numbers so it takes under one megabit per second.
+I’m talking about a 90%+ reduction in size.
 It’s done with fancy mathematics and the expectation that you won’t really notice what’s missing.

 The size of a digital HD “stream” can be controlled by cutting all sorts of picture information out and by using advance compression that puts errors into the signal that you (hopefully) won’t see.
 If the signal is compressed too much, you get something like the image on the right side.
 If it’s done properly, you get something like the image on the left side.

 It’s important to know about the difference between resolution and quality.
-You’ll notice that streaming services like Netflix advertise their resolution (even going up to 4K) but they don’t advertise the size of their streams.
-That’s because Netflix’s HD streams can be heavily compressed and even though they are still technically HD, they can’t compare to the image quality you’ll get from DIRECTV or over-the-air broadcasting
+You’ll notice that streaming services like Netflix advertise their resolution but they don’t advertise the size of their streams.
+People are more comfortable thinking in terms of SD vs. HD vs. 4K than they are about thinking of bitrates, gamut, and that sort of thing.